satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 Write the code in lambda expression
 What is functional interface
 Why we use @springbootapplication annotation

+What @SpringBootApplication Includes:
+It is a combination of the following three annotations:

+@EnableAutoConfiguration:
+Tells Spring Boot to automatically configure the application based on the libraries on the classpath.
+For example, if Spring Boot detects a web application, it will automatically configure an embedded web server like Tomcat or Jetty.
+@ComponentScan:
+Tells Spring to scan the current package and its sub-packages for components, configurations, and services.
+It allows Spring to automatically detect classes annotated with @Component, @Service, @Repository, and @Controller (among others).
+@Configuration:
+Marks the class as a source of bean definitions for the application context.
+Essentially, it indicates that the class can contain @Bean definitions.

-Why we use spring boot
+1. Why we use spring boot
-How to change the port number in spring boot
+2. How to change the port number in spring boot

+server.port=8081

-Method overriding and method overloading
+3. Method overriding and method overloading
-Inheritance in java
+4. Inheritance in java
-Can we overriding the static method
+5. Can we overriding the static method
-Hibernate important interface user hibernate
+6. Hibernate important interface user hibernate
-Direct in hibernet easy load and get load
+7. Direct in hibernet easy load and get load
-Ioc container type
+8. Ioc container type
-Beans factory and applications contexest
+9. Beans factory and applications contexest
-Session factory
+10. Session factory
-Hibernet cache
+11. Hibernet cache
-Lazy and eager loading
+12. Lazy and eager loading
-Get and load method hibernet
+13. Get and load method hibernet
-Architectural of hibernate
+15. Architectural of hibernate
-State of hibernet
+16. State of hibernet
-Loging factory
+17. Loging factory
-Swagger api documentation
+18. Swagger api documentation
 Provide karte hai front end walo ko
 Put and patch
-Concutsnt hashmap and hash table
+19. Concutsnt hashmap and hash table